Tyro and Square are two competing payment platforms with similar offerings.

-One is an Australian stalwart that has a strong focus on familiar EFTPOS technologies, while the other is an international payments giant that has been expanding their online payment solutions over the past few years.
+One is an Australian stalwart with a strong focus on familiar EFTPOS technologies, while the other is an international payments giant that’s expanded their online payment solutions over the past few years.

-Tyro offers tailor-made POS solutions, its own business banking system and old-school EFTPOS terminals.
-Square offers several card terminals and a register, as well as a website shop front builder and many other industry-specific apps and services.
+Tyro offers tailor-made POS solutions, its own business banking and now updated EFTPOS terminals.
+Square offers unique card terminals and a register, as well as an online shop builder and many industry-specific apps and services.

-Let’s check out the main differences between these two popular payment services.
+Let’s compare the main differences between these two popular payment services.

 Reader for app: $65 to buy Standalone terminal: $329 to buy |